 Roasted Fig Ice Cream Recipe with Goat Cheese

 Before we ever get off a plane to a new city, we’re researching some of the best places to eat.
 Our love of food extends to every corner of the city.
 Some would call it an obsession, but it’s simply a fun way to devour each city’s unique food culture, specialties and dishes.
-We’re not the only ones who pursue such culinary adventures and one of the best searches on our list is for local ice cream.
-Oh, the search for great handmade ice cream continues and so far, each city we’ve visited has a great representation of a sweet scoop.
+The search for great handmade ice cream continues and so far, each city we’ve visited has a great representation of a sweet scoop.

 Is it even possible to have ice cream overload?
 Apparently not for us.
 Well, at least not yet.

 Some of our favorite trips had us venturing to Amy’s Ice Cream in Austin, Three Twins Ice Cream in Point Reyes, Lappert’s Ice Cream in Palm Springs and our latest treasure find was The Penny Ice Cream Company in Santa Cruz.
 If you ever venture to this coastal town of Santa Cruz, please promise us you’ll stop by The Penny Ice Cream Company.
 The burnt salted caramel is to die for!
 And putting up with the intense dessert heat of Palm Springs is worth all the sun burns if you venture to Lappert’s Ice Cream.
 The soft, pillow-ly texture of Lappert’s is incredible.